What Types of Insurance Do Fitness Businesses Need?

 Employment Practices Liability Insurance (EPLI)

 Fitness businesses that hire employees or independent contractors should strongly consider EPLI.
 If an employee feels they are not treated fairly or are discriminated against, they may bring forward a lawsuit against you.
-Additionally, fitness clubs offer a physically charged environment, with changing rooms and showers, and a high potential for both misunderstanding and abuse.
+Additionally, fitness clubs offer a physically charged environment, with changing rooms and showers, and a high potential for abuse.
 EPLI will protect you from employment-related claims such as sexual harassment, discrimination, and wrongful termination.

 Professional Liability Insurance

 Also known as Errors and Omissions Insurance, it will protect your business if you’re sued for damages that your fitness advice or service may have caused to a client.
-This coverage is equally important if you offer online classes and training instructions during lockdowns as it is for in-person services.
+This coverage is equally important if you offer online classes and training instructions as it is for in-person services.

 Participant Liability And Accidental Medical Coverage